rupesh-github01/chattle/README.md

 MIT License - feel free to use this project for learning or production.

-## Contact

-For questions or support, email: dev.interiittech14.0@gmail.com

 ## Acknowledgments

 - Inter IIT Tech Meet 14.0